abdelfatah-ashour/capacitor-audio-engine/README.md

 # Capacitor Audio Engine 🎙️

 Hey there! 👋 Welcome to the Native Audio plugin for Capacitor.
-This plugin makes it super easy to add high-quality audio recording to your mobile apps.
-Whether you're building a voice memo app, a podcast recorder, or just need to capture some audio, we've got you covered!
+This plugin makes it super easy to add both high-quality audio recording and powerful audio playback to your mobile apps.
+Whether you're building a voice memo app, a podcast player, a music app, or just need to record and play audio, we've got you covered!

 ## 📑 Table of Contents